 Schedule a Furnace Physical

 Arrange for an HVAC professional to give your furnace a once-over before the cold truly kicks in.
 Spend a little now to possibly save a lot later.

 “Have your furnace inspected before you need to run it daily,” said Murphy.
 “For under $100 in most markets, you can get your system examined by a professional who can spot air duct leaks, intake blockages, mechanical failings, electronic failings and more.
 A pre-season tune-up can also help prevent breakages during periods that require emergency repairs, when service calls can cost considerably more.”

 Turn Off Electronics and Small Appliances

 Get a lower energy bill by turning off and unplugging unused electronics and small appliances.
-Idle gadgets waste more than 100 billion kilowatt hours of electricity annually — costing consumers $10 billion a year, according to EPA estimates.
+Idle gadgets consume enough energy to power 12 powerplants for a year, according to the EPA.

 “Some of the biggest energy suckers are set-top boxes, video game consoles, microwave ovens and battery chargers,” said Rob Caiello, director business development and marketing for Red Ventures.
 “A good tip is to wire energy-hogging appliances to the same power strip, making it easier to cut them all off at once with a simple flip of a switch.”

 Opt for LEDs

 Residential LEDs — especially Energy Star-rated products — use at least 75% less energy and last 25 times longer than incandescent lighting, according to the U.S. Department of Energy.
 And savings-savvy homeowners can even upgrade their holiday lights.
 “LED string lights consume much less energy than standard lights, and switching to LED lights can produce serious savings if you tend to keep your lights plugged in for hours at a time,” said Caiello.

 One major way to reduce your heating — and cooling — bills is to make sure your place is properly insulated, according to the U.S. Department of Energy.
 If you have an older home, it likely could use an insulation upgrade.
 A job best done by professionals to avoid air quality issues, properly insulating your home is a great way to lower your energy bill.